From both a professional

 and personal viewpoint, I believe that a combination of Mediation/Arbitration can be the most efficient and effective means

-of settling all issues in a separation and/or divorce in the least amount of time for the least amount of money.
+of settling issues in a separation and/or divorce in the least amount of time for the least amount of money.

 Beginning the process by

-are in the best interest of your 'family' going forward, in cases where children are involved, for many years to come.
+feel are in the best interest of your 'family' going forward, in cases where children are involved, for many years to come.

 When you enter into a MED-ARB